Sometimes we need to seek support up the higher ladder of learning, and sometimes we need to help others up to where we are.

 And, sometimes we are on the same team, at the same level, and we are just needing to connect, share, and learn through peer connection.

 Supportive and Equal Connection

 For many who go through academic systems, the support system is built-in through supervision.
 Yet, many of us are originating and facilitating expressive arts, spiritual arts and creative classes outside of structured academic systems.
 Many of us are creating programs that are breaking free of old hierarchal paradigms of teaching and learning, and we are often operating solo with our intuition as our only guide.

-This service is for people who are establishing creative teaching or healing systems, and would like to share with supportive and equal peers.
+This service is for people who are establishing creative teaching or healing systems, and would like to share in a Skype group with supportive and equal peers.
 This space is also for Canadian therapists who would like to apply this group work to their yearly supervision hours.

 If you love learning and teaching from life experience, and you often use intuitive guidance as your "learning structure," and you are in the process of designing programs that do not always seem to "fit" into existing social paradigms, this peer connection service is for you.

 Originating Creative Healing Programs